oobabooga/text-generation-webui/docs/Extensions.md

 ## [text-generation-webui-extensions](https://github.com/oobabooga/text-generation-webui-extensions)

-The repository above contains a directory of user extensions for text-generation-webui.
+The repository above contains a directory of user extensions.

 If you create an extension, you are welcome to host it in a GitHub repository and submit a PR adding it to the list above.